The way we use resources and deal with business waste looks set to change in the next few years.

 The proposed changes would bring England into line with similar arrangements in Scotland and Northern Ireland.

 In the strategy, manufacturers and producers bear a heavier financial burden for the pollution they cause.

-The report looks at eight key areas:
+The government report on waste strategy resources looks at eight key areas:

 - The management and recovery of resources

 - Production sustainability